Hayespace/Milestone1/README.md

 ## Unfixed Bugs
 - Contact Page - The message box had to be customised in order to create a larger input field and text wrap.
 After using a bootstrap template and custom stying the box, I was unable to recreate the same placeholder text transition as the other input fields.
 Due to the expandable nature of the bootstrap template, I was not able to find a work around that would alow for a variable transition based on the size of the expansion.

 # Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 - The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
 # Credits
 All images and artworks were designed and provided by the artist.
-Bootstrap was used for some design elements as well as a youtube tutorial for the sign up form.
+Bootstrap was used for some design elements including modal and grid system as well as a youtube tutorial for the sign up form.

 ## Content
 - Contact Form - The contact form of my site was heavily influenced by the following tutorial https://www.youtube.com/watch?v=s6rF1Josk9M However, I customised some of the styling.
 In particular, the message box which only allowed for a single line of text and did not text-wrap so this was replaced with my own code.
 - Navbar - Navbar is a Bootstrap template with custom css
 - Icons - Instagram icon taken from font awesome